SolaceSamples/solace-samples-c/_docs/publish-subscribe.md

 ![]({{ site.baseurl }}/assets/images/pub-sub-sending-message-300x134.png)

 To send a message, you must create a message and a topic destination.
-This tutorial will send a Solace binary message with contents "Hello world!".
-Then you must send the message to the Solace message router.
+This tutorial will send a PubSub+ binary message with contents "Hello world!".
+Then you must send the message to the PubSub+ message router.

 ```cpp
 /* Message */